La Bamba (film): Plot

 Despite his increasing fame, Ritchie's relationship with Donna suffers with her father refusing to let Ritchie see her.
-He then gets the inspiration to write the song "Donna", as a tribute to her.
+He then writes the song "Donna", as a tribute to her.
 One night, Bob meets up with Ritchie, and they go to Tijuana, Mexico.
-At a brothel, Ritchie sees a band performing the Mexican folk song "La Bamba".
-He awakens the next day in a small village and is given a talisman by an old man called El Curandero to protect him from his fear of flying.
+At a brothel, Ritchie sees a band performing a traditional Mexican folk song called "La Bamba".
+He awakens the next day in a small village and is given a talisman by a local Curandero to protect him from his fear of flying.
 Ritchie and Bob return home to discover that Rosie gave birth to a girl in their absence.
-Ritchie soon decides to make a rock and roll rendition of "La Bamba" as a single to go along with "Donna" and convinces Keane to release it.
+Ritchie soon decides to make a rock-and-roll rendition of "La Bamba" as a single to go along with "Donna" and convinces Keane to release it.

 At first, Ritchie avoids flying to his concerts and appearances, but eventually conquers his fear when invited to perform his song "Donna" on American Bandstand in Philadelphia.
 Keane helps him by giving him a little vodka to calm his nerves during the flight.
-Bob soon becomes jealous of Ritchie's success and drinks excessively while screaming and shouting at his family, wanting to see his daughter.
-Ritchie buys his family a brand new house and goes to New York City to perform at Alan Freed's 1st Anniversary Rock 'n' Roll Show at the Brooklyn Paramount Theater, meeting Eddie Cochran and Jackie Wilson backstage.
+As Bob becomes more envious of Ritchie's success, Ritchie buys his family a brand new house and goes to New York City to perform at Alan Freed's 1st Anniversary Rock 'n' Roll Show at the Brooklyn Paramount Theater, meeting musicians Eddie Cochran and Jackie Wilson backstage.
 He then goes onstage to perform "La Bamba" to the crowd's adoration.
 Arriving home for Christmas, he is given a welcoming party by his family and friends, but Bob is resentful and later starts a fight with Ritchie, breaking his talisman in the process.
 Ritchie promises Donna that he will always love her and hopes that one day they will get married.

-Ritchie later joins the Winter Dance Party tour with Buddy Holly (Marshall Crenshaw) and The Big Bopper after "La Bamba" and "Donna" reach the top of the Billboard charts.
-While performing in Clear Lake, Iowa, at the Surf Ballroom, the tour bus' heating system breaks down, so Holly charters an airplane to fly to their next stop in Moorhead, Minnesota.
-Valens, Holly, and the Big Bopper take off in the airplane during a snowstorm on February 2, 1959.
+Ritchie joins the Winter Dance Party tour alongside Buddy Holly and The Big Bopper after "La Bamba" and "Donna" reach the top of the Billboard charts.
+While performing in Clear Lake, Iowa, at the Surf Ballroom, the tour bus' heating system breaks down, so Buddy charters an airplane to fly to their next stop in Moorhead, Minnesota.
+Ritchie, Buddy, and the Big Bopper take off in the airplane during a snowstorm on February 2, 1959.
 Before the flight, Ritchie makes a call to his brother, wherein they resolve their differences.
 He invites Bob to fly out to Chicago to join the tour for family support, which Bob accepts.